danplotkin/DCGAN_PyTorch/README.md

 ## Prepare your dataset

 The current implementation uses the CelebA dataset from [this link](https://mmlab.ie.cuhk.edu.hk/projects/CelebA.html).
+In the **Unzip Data** section of my notebook, replace my relative path with your path of the dataset.

 ## Source Code